Piran Coastal Galleries

+Piran Civic Gallery, Tartini Square, Piran.
+Exhibition space and administrative headquarters of Piran Coastal Galleries.

 Piran Coastal Galleries (Obalne galerije Piran, Gallerie Costiere Pirano) is a public institution, encompassing a group of six contemporary art galleries.
-Three galleries are located in Piran, two of them in Koper, and one in Venice.
-The institution is the center of contemporary art in Slovenian Littoral, one of the four most influential art galleries in Slovenia, and the only one having an outpost abroad, in Venice.
+Two galleries are located in Piran, two of them in Koper, and two in Portorož.
+From 1992 to 1997, the institution also operated a gallery called A+A in Madrid.
+The gallery was subsequently relocated to Venice and remained active until 2013.
+The institution is the center of contemporary art in Slovenian Littoral, one of the four most influential art galleries in Slovenia, and used to be the only one having an outpost abroad, in Venice.
 They present Slovenian as well as international contemporary artists, keep a rich art museum collection, publish art books and catalogues of exhibitions, and manage a library of modern art.
 The institution produces over one third of the countries entire gallery program.

 Financing

 The galleries spend approximately 750,000 euros annually.
 Four fifths of the sum are contributed by the state, which in 2010 was 5% of the state money earmarked for galleries.
 106,000 euros were contributed by the Municipality of Piran, and 21,000 euros by the City Municipality of Koper.
 Starting from 2012, Koper has stopped financing the institution.